LiZhang-pb/U-net-based-cells-auto-segmentation/README.md

 To guarantee all running environments are set in your computer and your hardware meets the requirement.<br />
 Download our model file named _unet.hdf5_ in Supplementary files of our study, or generate your own model file by your own training set.
 The model file should be placed in the _Folder code_.
 ### Image pre-processing
-The images should be cropped into 256x256 pi， transformed into 8-bit grayscale images, and renamed starting with 0.<br />
+The images should be cropped into 256x256 pi, transformed into 8-bit grayscale images, and renamed starting with 0.<br />
 One epidermal micrograph of 1388x1040 pi, for example, a cuticle graph of _Ginkgo biloba_ in 100 magnification under an optical microscope, is supposed to be cropped into 20 pieces of 256x256 pi images.
 The code of 256_spliting_by_opencv.py in _Folder code_ were used in our case, and you can use the code of rename.py to rename the image.
 Note: The images for segmentation should be placed in the _Folder test_.
 ### Run the code
 in this order: <br />
+256_spliting_by_opencv.py to crop the images.<br />
+elastic_deform.py to expand the training set (only in the first round) <br />
 data.py <br />
 unet.py<br />
 see.py (in the _Folder code_)<br />
 see.m (in the _Folder results_).<br />
-You would see the results of the prediction map shown in the _Folder results_.
+You would see the results of the prediction map shown in the _Folder results_. assessment.py. to generate the performance indicator of your model based on prediction results.<br />